Bachelor's Degree in Medical Laboratory Science

 The Medical Laboratory Science program prepares students for an exciting career, for which employment prospects are significant.
-The UB Medical Laboratory Science program has achieved national accreditation through the National Accrediting Agency for Clinical Laboratory Sciences.
+One of the best Medical Laboratory Science programs in CT, UB's degree program has achieved national accreditation through the National Accrediting Agency for Clinical Laboratory Sciences.

 What is Medical Laboratory Science?